 Semester Transcript is the official Curtin University Sarawak Campus record of a student’s result and is printed on official Curtin University Sarawak Campus transcript paper.
 It will show the semester results only.

 An Academic Transcript is the official University record of a student’s results and is printed on official University transcript paper.
-The academic transcript is only available from Bentley Campus (for Undergraduate and Postgraduate programs)
+The academic transcript is only available from Perth Campus (for Undergraduate and Postgraduate programs)